anakin004/Minecraft-Revamped/README.md

-# Minecraft-Revamped
+`# Minecraft-Revamped

 ## Description

-Minecraft-Revamped is a Minecraft clone (that I am remaking because my last one was ... eh ... https://github.com/anakin004/Minecraft-Clone), developed in C++ with focus on performance optimization, multithreading, and real-time rendering.
+Minecraft-Revamped is a Minecraft clone (that I am remaking because my last one was ... eh ...
+[Previous Clone](https://github.com/ryan-mangeno/Minecraft-Clone), developed in C++ with focus on performance optimization, multithreading, and real-time rendering.

 ## Features